 The second ingredient is chicken meal.
 Chicken meal is considered a meat concentrate and contains nearly 300% more protein than fresh chicken.

-The third ingredient lists brown rice, a complex carbohydrate that (once cooked) can be fairly easy to digest.
-However, aside from its natural energy content, rice is of only modest nutritional value to a dog.
+The third ingredient is barley.
+Barley is a starchy carbohydrate supplying fiber and other healthy nutrients.
+However, aside from its energy content, this cereal grain is of only modest nutritional value to a dog.

-The fourth ingredient is brewers rice.
+Next, we find brewers rice.
 Brewers rice is a cereal grain by-product consisting of the small fragments left over after milling whole rice.
 Aside from the caloric energy it contains, this item is of only modest nutritional value to a dog.

-The fifth ingredient is chicken fat.
-Chicken fat is obtained from rendering chicken, a process similar to making soup in which the fat itself is skimmed from the surface of the liquid.
+The seventh ingredient is chicken fat.
+This item is obtained from rendering chicken, a process similar to making soup in which the fat itself is skimmed from the surface of the liquid.

 Chicken fat is high in linoleic acid, an omega-6 fatty acid essential for life.
 Although it doesn’t sound very appetizing, chicken fat is actually a quality ingredient.

-And less costly plant-based products like this can notably boost the total protein reported on the label — a factor that must be considered when judging the actual meat content of this dog food.
+However, flaxseed contains about 19% protein, a factor that must be considered when judging the actual meat content of this dog food.

-The eighth ingredient lists beet pulp.
+Next, we note the inclusion of beet pulp.
 Beet pulp is a controversial ingredient, a high fiber by-product of sugar beet processing.

 Some denounce beet pulp as an inexpensive filler while others cite its outstanding intestinal health and blood sugar benefits.